EnvelopSound/EnvelopForLive/readme.md

 * Start the Jack server
 * Start Max
 * Open the file `envelop.maxproj` located in the `EnvelopLive/Projects` folder.
 The `envelop.maxproj` automatically opens the `envelop_client-1` and `envelop_server-1` patches.
+*
+* _NOTE: in Max 7.0.x, to enable reverb, you may need to open Options->File Preferences and add the `Projects/envelop/media` folder to your search path._

 * Check the bottom of the `envelop_client-1` patch for error messages, it should say `/err/version: none`
 * Before turning on the DSP, in the `envelop_client-1` patch, set the server's DSP settings to be: